gregsaun/prusa_i3_bear_upgrade/optional_parts/y_idler_tensioner_e3d/README.md

 ### Introduction

-This is a Y idler tensioner compatible with E3D toothed idler.
+This is a Y idler tensioner compatible with the E3D toothed idler

 ![Bear 2.1 Idler Tensioner for E3D Gates pulleys](y_idler_tensioner_e3d.jpg)